jennarim/Getting-Started-With-Angular/README.md

 <h1>Basic Outline</h1>
 A store catalog with a product list, "Share" button, and "Notify Me" button.

-This application demonstrates a foundation in components and template syntax.
+This application demonstrates a foundation in components, template syntax, two-way binding, and routing.